 To Sadie the Boxer, the parking lot of the Lubbock Animal Hospital is a smorgasbord of scent.
 She can’t sniff fast enough.

 It’s her first visit to the clinic.
-We rescued her from a shelter.
+I rescued her from a shelter.
 They had her spayed and she needs the stitches removed.
-She’s only 7 months old.
-Just a puppy.
-A puppy afraid of the scale.
+She’s only 7 months old, just a puppy.
 It’s silly to have to lift a dog onto a walk-on scale, but we do what we have to.
 52.4 pounds.
 Confirmation as to why she knocks the wind out of me when jumping on the bed in the middle of the night.